mjpekala/maxfun-experiment/rev2/README.md

      maxfun_supp: [2 6]
 ```

-In this case, maxfun pooling does not provide a clear improvement.
-Note that maxfun pooling overwhelmingly chooses a pooling support dimension of 2 (ie. a 2x2 pooling region) for this setup.
+Note that, for this setup, maxfun pooling overwhelmingly chooses a pooling support dimension of 2 (ie. a 2x2 pooling region) for this setup.
 Furthermore, it never chooses a pooling support dimension greater than 3:

 ```
 >> x = hist(w_maxfun(:), [2,3,4,5,6])